noahehall/theBookOfNoah/0current/languages/scala/scala.syntax.md

   println("dog is being created") def speak() = println("woof")
-  def wagTail() = println("poop in your mouth") val dog = Dog("noah")
+  def wagTail() = println("poop in your mouth")
-dog.speak()
+  // visibility
+  // only visible to the class/trait itself and to its companion object private var someInstanceState: int = 0 def whatsMyState: Int = someInstanceState
+  //  also visible to subclasses of the class. protected var someInheritedState: int = 0 def whatsMyInheritedState: int = someInheritedState val dog = Dog("noah") dog.speak()